maib-ecomm/maib-payment-gateway-for-woocommerce/README.md

 13. **Project Settings** - Add links for Ok URL / Fail URL / Callback URL in the respective fields of the Project settings in maibmerchants.md.

 ## Troubleshooting
-To enable the debug option, go to the settings page.
+Enable debug mode in the plugin settings and access the log file.

-If you require further assistance, please don't hesitate to contact the maib ecommerce support team by sending an email to ecom@maib.md.
+If you require further assistance, please don't hesitate to contact the **maib** ecommerce support team by sending an email to ecom@maib.md.

 In your email, make sure to include the following information:
 - Merchant name
 - Project ID
 - Date and time of the transaction with errors
-- Error from log file
+- Errors from log file